Hedge funds cash in on Peugeot as GM takes exit hit

 “The GM stake sale is a bonus,” he added.

-Noble cautioned, however, that fresh bets against the stock were fraught with risk, given Peugeot’s plans to strengthen its alliance with China’s Dongfeng (0489.HK).
+Noble cautioned, however, that fresh bets against the stock were fraught with risk, given Peugeot’s plans to strengthen its alliance with China’s Dongfeng.

 “I think it’s now a dangerous game to short Peugeot, as a strong China deal could be a game changer,” warned Noble.